-Everyone in IT is familiar with IT outsource centers and services, but perhaps not everyone has heard of Marketing outsource centers.
-But then again, why would any CMO outsource such a strategically important function to an outside party?
-I can cite 4 good reasons:
+Everyone is familiar with IT outsourcing centers and services, but perhaps not everyone has heard of the same for marketing.
+But then again, why would any CMO outsource such a strategically important function to an outside party-particularly in the B2B world?
+I can cite four good reasons.

-2. Increase demand - any company that is interested in growth needs to increase the demand for the product and services they provide.
-With enterprise level B2B sales cycle averaging 6-18 months, and mid-market around 4-6 months, it is easy to see without good build-up of leads pipeline, it would be impossible for businesses to meet its growth targets let alone be profitable.
-CMOs needs to know which channel provides the best ROI, and the best run marketing organizations has access to that information on a weekly and monthly basis both for online and offline campaigns.
+Any company that is interested in growth needs to increase the demand for the product and services they provide.
+With enterprise-level B2B sales cycles averaging 6-18 months, and mid-market around 4-6 months, it is easy to see that without a good build-up of leads pipeline, it would be impossible for businesses to meet their growth targets, let alone be profitable.
+CMOs need to know which channel provides the best ROI, and the best-run marketing organizations have access to that information on a weekly and monthly basis both for online and offline campaigns.

-3. Reduce costs - Because marketing spends money to generate demand there is tremendous pressure to ensure ROI in every campaign and headcount.
-On the campaign level, the ability to drive down cost per lead means having visibility and agility to optimize every campaign, plus having the ability to scale -turning on and off campaigns easily are key success factors.
-But there are other costs that is easily overlooked, for example, when your Product Managers are the ones writing content, or when your Campaign Managers are setting up the campaign by pulling lists and cloning email templates, when they should really spend time in thinking about campaign strategy and improving the effectiveness of the campaigns against target.
+Because marketing spends money to generate demand, there is tremendous pressure to ensure ROI in every campaign and headcount.
+On the campaign level, the ability to drive down cost-per-lead means having visibility and agility to optimize every campaign, plus having the ability to scale.
+Turning on and off campaigns easily are key success factors.
+But there are other costs that are easily overlooked; for example, when your product managers are the ones writing content, or when your campaign managers are setting up the campaign by pulling lists and cloning email templates, when they should instead spend time thinking about campaign strategy and improving the effectiveness of the campaigns against targets.

-With some of our clients, they are already experiencing 20% improvement in marketing qualified leads (MQL) and cost-per-opportunity is down by 19%.
-All done without any negative effect like people losing jobs simply because functions were outsourced not to replace, but to grow.
-In fact, by outsourcing clients improved work satisfaction of the team by achieving targets and/or exceeding them.
-Working with the right vendor actually helps internal teams grow and achieve marketing maturity faster.
+Some of our clients are experiencing 20% improvement in marketing qualified leads (MQLs), and their cost-per-opportunity is down by 19%.
+All results were achieved without any negative effect like people losing jobs-simply because these outsourced functions are not meant to replace headcount, but to grow it intelligently.
+In fact, by outsourcing, clients improved the work satisfaction of the team by achieving targets and, and in many cases, exceeding them.
+In fact, working with the right vendor actually helps internal teams grow and achieve marketing maturity faster.